1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Nizam was the first to accept the Alliance in 1798.

-85. Wellesley’s wars ensured British supremacy in:
+85. Wellesley’s wars ensured British supremacy in___________.

 A) South India